ibm-cloud-architecture/eda-kc-order-cmd-mq/README.md

 The application uses Quarkus 2.4.x, AMQP and Reactive messaging.

+## Implementation approach

+We are using JAXRS resources and DTO to define OpenAPI contract.

+The resource class transforms DTO to an entity and emits event to Kafka to use it as an append log and transaction.

 ## Read more to understand the implementation

 * [To understand the KContainer solution](https://ibm-cloud-architecture.github.io/refarch-kc/)